1,507: Basic Purchasing Procedure

 For all acquisitions of goods or services, the dollar value of a purchase, either actual or estimated, shall determine the specific procedure to be followed.
 Regardless of dollar amount, all acquisitions of goods and services must be preceded or accompanied by a valid purchase document.

-- Small Dollar Purchases (less than $2,000): Purchases of supplies and services, up to $2,000, shall be made using the most effective and efficient means available, while maintaining adherence to basic purchasing policies.
+- Small Dollar Purchases (less than $5,000): Purchases of supplies and services, less than $5,000, shall be made using the most effective and efficient means available, while maintaining adherence to basic purchasing policies.
 These methods include petty cash (up to $100), purchasing cards (p-cards), blanket purchase orders or pricing agreement contracts, and e-purchasing systems, whenever available.

-- Purchases of $2,000 to $24,999: Purchase orders for the acquisition of goods and services over $2,000 are issued only by Purchasing following submittal of a properly approved and funded requisition.
+- Purchases of $5,000 to $24,999: Purchase orders for the acquisition of goods and services of $5,000 or more are issued only by Purchasing following submittal of a properly approved and funded requisition.
 Purchases in this range must be documented with a quotation or reference to a price list from the recommended supplier.

 - Capital Construction of $25,000 to $100,000: A contract for a capital construction project in this range requires that requests for firm written quotations must be solicited from not less than three (3) responsible bidders capable of performing the contract.
 The award may be made to the lowest bidder or all quotations may be rejected.